Top 25 Most Endangered Primates & Why They’re Endangered

 20. The White-thighed Colobus

-The White-Thighed Colobus
+The White-thighed Colobus

 The white-thighed colobus, which ranges from the Ivory Coast’s region between the Sassandra and Bandama Rivers to Benin and potentially into southwestern Nigeria, has a dispersed distribution in eastern Africa.